Schoen Clinic Newbridge Birmingham

 * Please note, outpatient appointments are not available with this Specialist as they care for inpatients at Schoen Clinic Newbridge.

-Emma Blackburn is the Lead Nurse and Infection Control Lead at Schoen Clinic Newbridge.
+Emma Blackburn is the Lead Nurse and Infection Control Lead for eating disorders (8-18 years) at Schoen Clinic Newbridge.
 She has worked at Newbridge for 11 years, starting as a health care assistant during her mental health nurse training in 2009 at Birmingham City University.
 During her training, Emma worked within many specialist areas of mental health including eating disorders, deaf mental health services, mother and baby services and forensic mental health services.
 She found that her passion lay within the specialist services and working with young people in particular.
 Emma completed an undergraduate Diploma in Mental Health Nursing in 2012 and gained a post as a staff nurse at Schoen Clinic Newbridge.
 Within 18 months of qualifying, she achieved the role of Senior Staff Nurse and also returned to university to complete a specialist degree, a BSC (Hons) in Child and Adolescent Mental Health Nursing.
 Within this degree, she completed the mentorship program and is a qualified sign off mentor, who supports final year students to gain their registration.